WycliffeAssociates/btt-recorder-docs/docs/sharing.rst

       * Tap the book code.

       * Tap the chapter number.

-  * The chapter folder opens and shows all the verse recordings for that chapter.
-Do a long tap on one of the files (tap and hold until the file’s bar turns darker), and then tap each of the other files to select all of them
+The chapter folder opens and shows all the verse recordings for that chapter.

+8. Do a long tap on one of the files (tap and hold until the file’s bar turns darker), and then tap each of the other files to select all of them

-  * Tap **OPEN** at the top right of the screen.
+9. Tap **OPEN** at the top right of the screen.

-  * The list of files appears in the ShareFile window.
-Tap **Upload** to upload the files.
+10. The list of files appears in the Box window as they are uploaded.
+It may take some time to upload the files.
-    **Note**: This screen may not appear – it may upload the files automatically.

-  * It may take some time to upload the files.

 **Upload chapter recordings from the computer**

 These steps assume that a MAST Tech Support Person, or someone working on the recordings, has harvested the files from the tablets onto a thumb drive.

-In a browser on the computer that has the BTT Recorder files, open the ShareFile server (https://digitalstorage.sharefile.com) using your login and password.
+In a browser on the computer that has the BTT Recorder files, open the Box.com site (https://account.box.com/login) or the Box APP using your login and password.

-Follow these steps to add files to a folder on the ShareFile server:
+Follow these steps to add files to a folder onto the Box server:

 1. Navigate to the correct Language, Book and Chapter folder.

-2. Tap the Chapter folder to open it.
+2. Click the Chapter folder to open it.

-3. Tap the **Plus icon**.
+3. Click on the **New +** button found at the top right.

-4. Tap **Upload** on the menu.
+4. Tap **File Upload** on the menu.
-    The Upload window opens.
+5. In the computer's File Manager, browse to files.
 There are 2 ways to upload the files:

-    * Browse to files:

-      *	Click **Browse files**.

-      *	Use the File Explorer to browse to the files on the thumb drive or computer’s hard drive.

-      * Select the desired files and click **Open**.
+	* Select the desired files.
+		* Click **Open**.

-      * On the Upload window on ShareFile, click **Upload**.
-Wait while the files upload to the server.
+		* Wait while the files upload to Box.com.
 	OR
     * Drag the files from the File Explorer.

-      * Open File Explorer and browse to the files on the thumb drive or computer’s hard drive.

       * Select the files and click-hold-and-drag the files to the browser window.
-Release the mouse button when you see the words “Drop files here”.
+Release the mouse button when you see the word “Copy”.

-      * Wait while the files upload to the server.
+      * Wait while the files upload to Box.com.

   Repeat these steps for all audio files in each of the chapters.